Art Cruz: Prong

 Following his departure from Winds of Plague, Cruz was asked to play for Prong.
 Cruz has toured and recorded on their album Songs from the Black Hole.
 Cruz left Prong in 2018.

 Klogr and The Rasmus

-In 2017, Cruz collaborated on drums on alternative metal project Klogr for the single Technocracy and a European Tour with The Rasmus.
+In 2017, Cruz collaborated on drums on alternative metal project Klogr for the single "Technocracy" and a European tour with The Rasmus.

 Lamb of God

 In 2018, Cruz filled in for Chris Adler on Lamb of God's North American tour, which also included supporting Slayer on their farewell tour.

 In 2019, he officially became the drummer for Lamb of God following Chris Adler's departure from the band.

 Cruz's first release with Lamb of God was their 2020 self-titled album.

 Equipment

-Cruz endorses Meinl cymbals, and he uses Ludwig drums, Evans drumheads, Axis pedals, and Vic Firth drumsticks.
+Cruz endorses Zildjian cymbals, and he uses Ludwig drums, Evans drumheads, Trick pedals, Gibraltar Hardware, and Vic Firth drumsticks.

-Personal life

-Cruz is an avid baseball fan and is known to be a die hard Los Angeles Dodgers fan.
-With this, Cruz Founded and owns the Lifestyle Baseball Apparel brand, BASELORDS.
-In addition, Cruz is an amateur Illusionist and is said to perform sleight of hand or micromagic.